-Made in Bulgaria, raised in Morocco, and matured in the UK, I now call Brooklyn home.
-I've been writing about architecture and design for more than eight years.
+Made in Bulgaria, raised in Morocco, and matured in the UK, I now live in Brooklyn.
+I've been writing about design for almost a decade.

 -